Lori has been writing fiction since she first caught the writing bug at age nine.

 "I'm not bitter, Raymie," she said defensively.
-"But when your father left us for that woman after thirty five years, I determined never to trust people again.
+"But when your father left us for that woman after thirty-five years, I determined never to trust people again.
 That doesn't mean I'm nasty and bitter.
 I was just trying to help the girl.
 I'm sorry if it caused problems.
 Don't know what I can do to make it better.
-I meant no harm."
+I meant no harm, Raymie."

 Raymond took a deep breath.
 Maybe what he wanted to say should be left for another time.
 Yet she seemed softer than he expected.
 Maybe this would be the best time.

 "Ma, I'm concerned about your...health.
 It's been a few years since you've had a checkup."

 It was her turn to look long and hard at him.
 He could see her wheels turning.
-"You think I'm going senile don't you?
-Let me tell you something Raymond Frances Hargrove, I'm as sound as a tuned tuba .
+"You think I'm going senile, don't you?
+Let me tell you something Raymond Hargrove, I'm as sound as a tuned tuba.
 There's no way I'm going to a doctor.
-It is you who is losing your mind."
+It is you who are losing your mind."
 Raymond opened his mouth to say something but she put her hand out.
 "No Raymond.
 I don't want to hear anything more."

 "Fine," he said.
 "You are the stubbornest old woman I've ever met."

 "Go home, Raymond."
-Her molten stare told him to leave or else.
+Her molten stare finalized their meeting.

-He got up to leave, but turned back to her and with clear disgust in his voice said, "Put your teeth in Ma."
-He wanted to hurt her and he succeeded.
+He got up to leave but turned back to her in disgust.
+"Put your teeth in Ma."
+He wanted to hurt her and succeeded.
 He slammed the door, went to his car and kicked the back tire and cursed.
 He felt so helpless.

 The next morning Anna woke up feeling much better.
 Her fever had not returned and she was hungry.
 Dr. Reynolds stopped by on his morning rounds and was quite pleased.
 "Mrs. Wronski, I'm so glad you're feeling better.
 I'm going to order some tests today to check your heart.
 I'm also going to have a doctor, a psychiatrist come and speak with you."

 Anna's face was a question mark?